albcp/claymore-miner-bot/README.md

 /info - Send miner version and uptime.
 /restart - Restart Claymore's miner.
 /reboot - Reboot the rig(calls reboot.bat or reboot.sh).
+/status - Shows the rig list and their state (on/off).
 /help - Shows this message.
 ```
 # Screenshots